MarkUsProject/Markus/docs/docs/instructors/assignments/marking-set-up.md

 ## Setting up a Grader Account

-If anyone other than the course instructor wants to be able to grade a student (or group's) work, they must have a "Grader" account.
-This means if a course has 4 TAs and everyone wants to be able to grade work, you must set up 4 separate "Grader" accounts - one for each TA.
-The course instructor does not require a separate account for grading as all marking can also be done from the admin account.
+Anyone other than a course instructor who needs to grade student work must have a "Grader" account.
+For example, if a course has 4 TAs who will all grade work, you must set up 4 separate Grader accounts—one for each TA.

+Course instructors do not require separate Grader accounts.
+They can be assigned directly to groups or marking criteria from an assignment's [Graders tab](assigning-graders.md), which can be useful for distributing and tracking marking work.

 For information on setting up a "Grader" account please see "[Grader Accounts](../users.md#grader-accounts)".